trOnk12/rijksmusem/documentation/README.md

 AdswizzSDK facilitates the ad lifecycle management, right from your application.
 Sensing listeners environment, it crafts the overall ad exercise for superior addressability and augmented interactivity.

-On top, in a client side insertion scenario, it retrieves the ad with its associated assets, and handles the reporting operations.<br>
+On top, in a client-side insertion scenario, it retrieves the ad with its associated assets, and handles the reporting operations.<br>
-In a server side insertion scenario, it takes the pressure off your app by making the interactivity and assets easily available.
+In a server-side insertion scenario, it takes the pressure off your app by making the interactivity and assets easily available.

 ## Prerequisites